MrLongNight/VjMapper/docs/MCP-API.md

 ## Integration

-To control MapMap from an MCP client:
+To control MapFlow from an MCP client:
-1. Start MapMap.
+1. Start MapFlow.
 2. Connect to the MCP server via `stdio`.
 3. Send JSON-RPC requests to call tools or access resources.